altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 #### Note
-A very important thing to keep in mind when using queries spanning multiple persistenceIds, (such as `EventsByTag`) is that:
+When using queries spanning multiple persistenceIds,
+- such as `EventsByTag`,
 - the order of events at which the events appear in the stream is not guaranteed
 - (or stable between materializations).

 Journals may choose to opt for strict ordering of the events,
 - and should then document explicitly what kind of ordering guarantee they provide
 - for example "ordered by timestamp ascending, independently of persistenceId" is easy to achieve on relational databases,